WyLyu/UPOsHam/paper/paper.md

 ## Acknowledgements

 We acknowledge the support of EPSRC Grant No. EP/P021123/1 and Office of Naval Research (Grant No. N00014-01-1-0769).
 The authors would like to acknowledge the London Mathematical Society and School of Mathematics at the University of Bristol for supporting the undergraduate research bursary 2019.
-We acknowledge contributions from Shane Ross for the early MATLAB version of the differential correction and numerical continuation code.
+We acknowledge contributions from [Shane D. Ross](www.shaneross.com) for the early MATLAB version of the differential correction and numerical continuation [software package](www.shaneross.com/books/).

 ## References